Hair Follicle Secrets for Stronger Hair (2025)

 Scalp Sensitivity and Pain

-Itching, tingling, or tenderness may signal that your hair are inflamed or struggling.
+Itching, tingling or tenderness indicates that your hair is inflamed or stressed.

 How to Strengthen Your Hair Follicles